Seudat mitzvah

-Seudat Brit Milah
+Seudat brit milah

-Attendance at a brit milah (circumcision) and its subsequent seudah is of such great significance that Rabbi Moshe Isserles ("the Rama") notes that a Talmudic saying that one who is invited but does not participate in the seudat brit milah is ostracized by God.
-For this reason, people are generally not invited, but merely informed of the brits time and location.
-Talmudic sages have compared a brit to a Temple sacrifice, and eating at a seudat brit milah to eating a Temple sacrifice.
+Attendance at a brit milah (circumcision ceremony) and its subsequent seudah is of such great significance that Moshe Isserles ("the Rama") notes a Talmudic saying that one who is invited but does not participate in the seudat brit milah is ostracized by God.
+For this reason, people are generally not invited, but merely informed of the brit's time and location.
+Talmudic sages have compared a brit to a korban (Temple sacrifice), and eating at a seudat brit milah to eating a Temple sacrifice.
 Hasidic Jews generally insist on serving meat at a seudat brit milah since most Temple offerings were meat.
-Sharing a meal is considered a bonding experience celebrating the covenant between God and the Jewish people.
+Sharing a meal is considered a bonding experience celebrating the covenant between God and the Jews.

-Seudat Pidyon HaBen
+Seudat Pidyon Haben

-Unlike other seudot mitzvah in which the meal (seudah) follows the act or ceremony which warrants the festive meal, the redemption ceremony for a first-born Jewish male child (called Pidyon HaBen in Hebrew), is actually part of the meal.
+Unlike other seudot mitzvah in which the meal (seudah) follows the act or ceremony which warrants the festive meal, the pidyon haben or redemption ceremony for a first-born Jewish male child is part of the meal.
 The ceremony is led by a kohen, who ritually washes his hands, recites the blessing over bread, and partakes of some bread before beginning the ceremony.
 The ceremony, which follows a traditional text, is a verbal exchange between the kohen and the father of the child.
-The kohen asks the father if he prefers to keep his money, or pay the equivalent of five silver shekels to redeem his child.
+The kohen asks the father if he prefers to keep his money or pay the equivalent of five silver shekels to redeem his child.
 The father chooses the latter option and hands over the money, as well as recites a special blessing ("al pidyon haben").
 Then the kohen verbalizes the redemption, blesses the child, and says the traditional blessing over a cup of wine, which he then drinks.
 The seudat mitzvah continues with all guests in attendance washing for bread and partaking of the festive meal.

-While attending the seudah for a Pidyon Haben, the Vilna Gaon was asked whether it was true that all the Torah's commandments are alluded to in Bereishit, the first portion of the Torah.
-After the Gaon affirmed this, he was asked where the commandment of pidyon haben was alluded to and the Gaon replied that it was in the word Bereishit, the Hebrew initials which stand for Ben Rishon Achar Sheloshim Yom Tifdeh or "a firstborn son after thirty days redeem".
+While attending the seudah for a pidyon haben, the Vilna Gaon was asked whether it was true that all the Torah's commandments are alluded to in Bereishit, the first portion of the Torah.
+After the Gaon affirmed this, he was asked where the commandment of pidyon haben was alluded to and the Gaon replied that it was in the word Bereshit, the Hebrew initials which stand for Ben Rishon Achar Sheloshim Yom Tifdeh or "a firstborn son after thirty days redeem".

 Seudat Bar Mitzvah

-Rabbi Shlomo Luria ("Maharshal") notes that the occasion of a youth becoming obligated to obey the commandments is to be celebrated with a religious feast, usually including a sermon the youth has prepared.
-It is customary at a bar mitzvah meal for parents to give thanks and praise to God for giving them the merit to raise a child to bar mitzvah and to educate him in the ways of Torah and the commandments.
+Solomon Luria noted that the occasion of a youth becoming obligated to obey the 613 commandments is to be celebrated with a religious feast, usually including a sermon the youth has prepared.
+It is customary at a bar mitzvah meal for parents to give thanks and praise to God for giving them the merit to raise a child to be a bar mitzvah and to educate him in the ways of Torah and the commandments.
 Rabbi Ovadiah Yosef holds that a Bat Mitzvah is also a seudat mitzvah.